libratom/libratom/README.md

 ## Installation

-Libratom requires Python 3.8 or newer, and can be installed from the Python Package Index.
+Libratom requires Python 3.10 or newer, and can be installed from the Python Package Index.
 Installing with **pip** will automatically install all required dependencies.
 These dependencies include a version of **libpff** that will be compiled automatically with C tooling during install.
 A selection of environments we have tested follows:

-*   Ubuntu 18.04LTS, 20.04LTS, and 22.04LTS releases require build-essential, python3, python3-pip, and python3-venv packages
+*   Ubuntu 22.04LTS and 24.04LTS require build-essential, python3, python3-pip, and python3-venv packages
 *   RHEL 9 requires python3, python3-pip, python3-devel, and the Development Tools package group.
-*   macOS 10.14 (and newer) releases require Xcode 11 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)
+*   macOS 14.5 (and newer) releases require Xcode 15 (or newer), Xcode CLI tools, and Python 3 installed using Homebrew (or your preferred method)
-*   Windows 10/11 releases require Visual Studio Code, Build Tools for Visual Studio, and Python 3 installed using Anaconda 3 (or your preferred method)
+*   Windows 11 releases require Visual Studio Code, Build Tools for Visual Studio, and Python 3 installed using Anaconda 3 (or your preferred method)

 Need guidance setting up an environment on your platform?
 Navigate to one of the linked sections below before continuing.